Skip to main content

 She wears the sapphire every day.

-Nobody asks how many carats it is.
-They ask what kind of stone it is.
-They ask where we found it.
-They ask why we chose it.
+They do not ask how many carats it is.
+They ask what kind of stone it is and why we chose it.

 Next steps